 We need to learn to take better care of our mental health as well as our physical health.
 We have to create an environment were we make our loved ones feel comfortable telling us they are not ok and no judgment, just love, understanding, support and encouragement to seek help.
 I regret not going out that last time.
 I have learned through death to make time for those you love and let them know how you feel all the time.

-I decided to share because especially in times like this, we may might know we have a family member or friend struggling with their mental health because they always appear so strong.
+I decided to share because especially in times like this, we might not know we have a family member or friend struggling with their mental health because they always appear so strong.
 Call, listen and check on your family and friends.
 Sometimes people suffer in silence and it’s my hope that perhaps this might help one person.
 Comforted that my friend knew I admired, loved and was very proud of her.
 Shared our last text. ❤️🙏🏾❤️